CredWise/dotnet-server-template/Documentation/About.md

 # About

-This is a server that handles merchant's authentication and account management.
+This is a server that handles ...